rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 ```bash
 curl -s -XGET localhost:4001/db/backup?vacuum -o bak.sql
 ```
-Be sure to study the SQLite VACUUM documentation before enabling this feature, as it may not be suitable for your purposes.
+>Be sure to study the SQLite VACUUM documentation before enabling this feature, as it may alter the backup you receive in a way you do not want.

 ## Automatic Backups
 rqlite supports automatically, and periodically, backing up its data to Cloud-hosted storage.
 To save network traffic rqlite uploads a compressed snapshot of its SQLite database, and will not upload a backup if the SQLite database hasn't changed since the last upload took place.
 Only the cluster Leader performs the upload.